All Around Austin

 The Original Section of Schlitterbahn in New Braunfels uses the Comal River water in a series of chutes and pools.
 The ideal location to introduce another generation to splashing around in natural water.

-With a tree-shaded location, send a few days since it’s really two parks joined by a shuttle bus in the center of the New Braunfels.
-A central Texas town with German heritage, see the influence throughout the park.
+With a tree-shaded location, it’s really two parks joined by a shuttle bus in the center of the New Braunfels.
+A Central Texas town with German heritage, Schlitterbahn features German influences throughout the park.

-Located at 400 N. Liberty Ave.
-Schlitterbahn is open weekends only from mid-May and from late August until mid-September.
-Open daily during the summer with varied hours.
-Admission varies and coolers with snacks are allowed.
+Located at 400 N. Liberty Ave., New Braunfesl, Schlitterbahn is open weekends only from mid-May and from late August until mid-September.
+During the summer, it is open daily with varied hours.
+Admission varies, and coolers with snacks are allowed.

-The City Tube Chute in New Braunfels offers an old school thrill ride.
-In the longest chute of its type in the world, ride through a dam bypass on the Comal River then continue your float through Prince Solms Park.
+The City Tube Chute in New Braunfels offers an old-school thrill ride.
+In the longest chute of its type in the world, tubers ride through a dam bypass on the Comal River and then continue to float through Prince Solms Park.

-Admission is $5 per person with tubes and lifejackets for rent.
+Admission is $5 per person with tubes ($7 per tube) and lifejackets for rent.
 Parking in the Prince Solms Park is $20 from May 1 until Labor Day.

 Krause Springs.
 Texas Swimming Holes